jxwleong/stm32-usart/Readme.md

     &nbsp;
     This register is used to configure I/O to be pull-up or pull-down.
     ![GPIOx_PUPDR](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/GPIOx_PUPDR.PNG)
-    Figure x.
-The register map for GPIOx_PUPDR from page 282 at [1].
+    Figure 10.
+The register map for GPIOx_PUPDR from page 282 at [1]
     &nbsp;
     ```
     Bits 2y:2y+1 PUPDRy[1:0]: Port x configuration bits (y = 0..15)